-The Governing Body has received reports on measures to ensure that learning has taken place on a 'virtual' basis and has taken a particular interest in additional support that has been given to students who are known to be, or have shown signs of being disadvantaged or disengaged.
+The Governing Body has received reports on measures to ensure that learning has taken place on a 'virtual' basis and as students have returned to classroom activity.
+They have also taken a particular interest in additional support that has been given to students in order that they have opportunity to regain or accommodate the inevitable loss that lockdown periods created.

-Governors have monitored the arrangements and risk controls for a return to school.
-Compliance is a minimum baseline and governors have been particularly concerned as to the future wellbeing of students and staff in very exacting circumstances.
-In addition particular attention will focus upon re-engaging returning students in the new academic year and in 'closing the gap' in learning created through the inevitable inadequacies and shortfalls of 'virtual' learning platforms.
+Governors have monitored the arrangements and risk controls that have ensured that 'compliance' is a minimum baseline.
+Governors have been particularly concerned as to the future wellbeing of students and staff given the very exacting circumstances experienced.
+Particular attention will focus upon transition arrangements & in reengaging returning students in the new academic year and in 'closing the gap' in learning created through the inevitable inadequacies and shortfalls of 'virtual' learning platforms.